LucaDP07/TravelBlog/README.md

 - Run the migration command in the terminal to migrate the database structure to the newly-connected ElephantSQL database.

 **CREDITS**
 - - -

 **Content**

-- The Heading and the Logo were inspired by the [Love Maths](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+2021_T1/courseware/2d651bf3f23e48aeb9b9218871912b2e/a8ec361b95e94c25bf8a821654bd57bc/?child=first) Project.
+- The Navigation bar, the comments form and the index were inspired by the [I Think Therefore I Blog](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FST101+2021_T1/courseware/b31493372e764469823578613d11036b/fe4299adcd6743328183aab4e7ec5d13/) Project.

-- The Timer structure was inspired by [WEB CIFAR](https://www.youtube.com/c/WEBCIFAROfficial).

-- The Score Area was inspired by the [Love Maths](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+2021_T1/courseware/2d651bf3f23e48aeb9b9218871912b2e/a8ec361b95e94c25bf8a821654bd57bc/?child=first) Project.

-- The Javascript code was inspired by the book [Get Coding](https://getcodingkids.com/the-book/).
+- Full CRUD functionality application was achieved thanks to [CODEMY](https://www.youtube.com/@Codemycom).

+- Text posts has been taken by [Lonely Planet](https://www.lonelyplanet.com/).

 **Media**

-- The icon used for the logo was taken from [Font Awesome](https://fontawesome.com/).

 - All fonts imported from [Google Fonts](https://fonts.google.com/).

 - Screenshot under the section "site overview" was created with [Am I responsive](https://ui.dev/amiresponsive).

-- Pictures used for the Game have been taken from [Pixabay](https://pixabay.com/).
+- Pictures used for the website have been taken from [Pixabay](https://pixabay.com/).

 - The wireframes have been created using [Balsamiq Wireframes](https://balsamiq.com/wireframes/).